Skip to main content

 What about Growth Hormone and Peptides?

 Beyond sex hormones, the aging process also involves a decline in other key signaling molecules, notably growth hormone.
 Direct replacement of HGH is complex and can have side effects.
 A more sophisticated approach involves using growth hormone-releasing peptides.
-These are small protein chains that signal the to produce and release its own HGH in a natural, pulsatile manner.
+These are small protein chains that signal the pituitary gland to produce and release its own HGH in a natural, pulsatile manner.
 This is a restorative, not just a replacement, strategy.

 Commonly used peptides include: